January 14, 2020

 She succeeds Todd Nicolet, PhD, who served as the Gillings School’s vice dean until being named UNC-Chapel Hill’s vice provost for digital and lifelong learning in May 2019.

 Jackson Scott is taking on her new role at a critical moment in the School’s history.
-Gillings leadership is continuing the roll-out of curricular changes in the residential Master of Public Health (MPH) program and ramping up online education efforts through MPH@UNC.
+Gillings leadership is continuing the roll-out of curricular changes in the residential Master of Public Health (MPH) program and ramping up online education efforts through the Online MPH.

 “I am a firm believer in lifelong learning and providing educational opportunities to people at every phase of their lives, whether they are a recent undergraduate, a mid-career professional or a medical doctor who wants to have an impact on populations instead of just at a clinical level,” Jackson Scott explains.
 “I’m excited that the Gillings School is at the forefront of online learning, and I am deeply committed to enhancing our offerings.”